Signal flow and metering are essential components of mastering that help set up your master for success.

-We’re just going to dive straight in and show you what we think is a good starting point for a digital mastering path in your DAW.
+Let’s just dive right into it — here’s a good starting point for a digital mastering path in your DAW:

-Source: This is your stereo track that you’d like to master (alternately it could be stems, but stem mastering is a whole different ball game).
+- Source: This is your stereo track that you’d like to master (alternately, it could be stems, but mastering with stems is a whole different ball game).

-EQ: Your EQ can be placed here or not – you make the call.
+- EQ: Your EQ can be placed here or later; you make the call.
 Some people place an EQ both before and after the compressor, as the compressor tends to color a signal (we’ll talk about this more in a future entry).
-But note, there is no gain reduction happening here.
+Regardless, note that there’s generally no gain reduction happening here.

-Compressor: Remember, mastering is about subtle touches – you should avoid anything more than 2dB of compression at this stage.
+- Compressor: Remember, mastering is about subtle touches – you should avoid anything that’s significantly more than 2 dB of compression at this stage.
 You want to feel the compression rather than hear it.

-Clipper: Using a clipper is a process that distorts your mix.
-Yes, you read it right, distorts.
-The sad truth these days is, to reach commercial loudness, you need to distort your mix (we’ll revisit this later in the guide).
+- Clipper: Using a clipper is a process that distorts your mix.
+Yes, you read it right — distorts.
+The sad truth these days is that to reach commercial loudness, you need to distort your mix (we’ll revisit this later in the guide).

-Limiter: Similar to the compressor, any gain reduction of more than 3 dB will sound unnatural.
+- Limiter: Similar to the compressor, the limiter will sound unnatural if it brings more than 3 dB of gain reduction to your track (unless the mix has tons of headroom).
 Although some may choose to produce a “pumping” effect for creative purposes, it’s generally recommended to keep gain reduction to a minimum.
-The trick to do that lies between the clipper and the limiter.

 This signal flow may not make any sense to some of you, but it’ll soon become clearer as we go through this mastering guide.

 The takeaway here is that to make something louder, you need to reduce the dynamic range.
-That said, the more dynamic range a mix has, the louder it’ll be on streaming (check this article out if you’re interested in learning more on this).
+That said, the more dynamic range a mix has, the louder it may be on streaming (check out this article if you’re interested in learning more on this).

 A few things to note about VU Meters:

-Now that you know about signal flow and metering, it’s easy to create a mastering template in your DAW.
-Set up a master track with the plugins in this order:
+Now that you know about signal flow and metering, it’s easy to create a reusable mastering template in your DAW.
+All you have to do is set up and save a master track with plugins in this order: